kevinstsauveur/BitwardenBackup/README.md

 Simply run the `Export.ps1` script every time you want to backup your vault.
 It creates a new `kdbx` (KeePass Vault) and a new `json` (encrypted bitwarden's json) each time you run the script `Export.ps1`.

 At first, it will ask you for your Bitwarden credentials.
 You will need your [API Key](https://bitwarden.com/help/personal-api-key/) that you can find in your online vault's settings.
 Those are your OAuth 2.0 Client Credentials that will be used to authenticate.
 Your client_id and your client_secret will be needed.
-Once those are validated, your master password will be asked.
+Once those are logged in, your master password will be asked.

 The generated encrypted files are saved at the same level as `Export`.

 :warning: Be sure that you're using a secure trusted computer while doing a backup of your passwords.

+### Problems?

+If you have any problem when you connect, you entered the wrong password or the script shows errors, you can reset BitwardenBackup to ask for your credentials again by deleting `Bitwarden.cred` in `/Export`.

 ## Auto execution